ptpb/pb/README.rst

 - not using debian or centos

-  - these provide severely outdated packages, forcing you do additional work to compensate for this
+  - these provide severely outdated packages, and require additional work to compensate for this